openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

  * The input pre-processing operations are a part of a model.
 In this case, the application does not pre-process the input data as a separate step: everything is embedded into the model itself.
  * The input pre-processing operations are not a part of a model and the pre-processing is performed within the application which feeds the model with input data.

-In the first case, the Model Optimizer generates the IR with required pre-processing operations and OpenVINO Samples may be used to infer the model.
+In the first case, the Model Optimizer generates the IR with required pre-processing operations.

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
 Model Optimizer provides a number of command line parameters to specify them: `--mean_values`, `--scale_values`, `--scale`.